Stand with Ukraine flag

 ]

-• 4 byte - \x11 - payload length.
-If we convert it to decimal - 17.
-So our payload in this case is limited to 17 bytes from the incoming TCP frame;
+• 4 byte: \x11 - The payload length.
+If we convert it to decimal, it is 17.
+So, in this case, our payload is limited to 17 bytes from the incoming TCP frame.

 Doc info icon

-On the machine, where remote TCP Integration is running, port 10560 must be opened for incoming connections - nc utility must be able to connect to TCP socket.
-In case you are running it locally, it should be fine without any additional changes.
+On the machine, running remote TCP Integration, port 10560 must be opened for incoming connections—the nc utility must be able to connect to he TCP socket.
+If you are running it locally, it should be fine without any additional changes.

 Create Converter templates